hmshen904/arxiv-digest/README.md

 > [!NOTE]
 > When running locally, the tool will try to create a real issue in the specified repository.
 If you just want to test the fetching/summarizing logic without creating an issue, you can modify `src/main.py` or `src/issue_creator.py` temporarily.

-## GitHub Actions

-### ArXiv Summarizer

-The workflow is defined in `.github/workflows/summarize.yml`.
-It is configured to run:
-- **Daily** at 08:00 UTC.
-- **Manually** via the "Run workflow" button in the Actions tab.

-#### Using Custom LLM Providers in GitHub Actions

-To use a different LLM provider in GitHub Actions, add these repository secrets:

-1. `LLM_BASE_URL` - The API endpoint (e.g., `https://api.openai.com/v1`)
-2. `LLM_API_KEY` - Your provider's API key

-If these secrets are not set, the workflow defaults to GitHub Models with `GITHUB_TOKEN`.

-### Reading List

-Each paper summary includes a "📚 Read Later" checkbox.
-When you check this box:

-1. A GitHub workflow detects the change (`.github/workflows/reading-list.yml`)
-2. The paper title and ArXiv link are automatically added to a **📚 ArXiv Reading List** issue
-3. The reading list issue is created automatically if it doesn't exist (labeled `reading-list`)

-This lets you quickly bookmark interesting papers while reviewing the daily digest, with all your selections tracked in one place.